-The Final Oral Examination is taken after successful completion of all course work, qualifying exams, and recitals (solo, chamber, and concerto), but before the lecture recital and lecture-recital document or dissertation.
-The Final Oral Exam may be scheduled in person or over Zoom.
+The Oral Presentation and Defense is given after successful completion of all course work, qualifying exams, and recitals (solo, chamber, and concerto), but before the lecture recital and lecture-recital document or dissertation.
+It may be scheduled in person or over Zoom.